By Daniel White

 Stepping gingerly across the Clinch River’s cobbled bottom, I am painfully aware of wading into inhospitable habitat for human feet.
 But for a freshwater mussel, this rocky shoal around Cleveland Island is one of the coziest places on Earth.

-This is the challenge facing The Nature Conservancy in its second decade of working with partners to keep the Clinch River system healthy for mussels and other life.
-It’s also been a catalyst for a recent coal mining symposium and a new initiative that’s bringing together everyone from conservation groups to coal interests, researchers to regulators.
+This is the challenge facing The Nature Conservancy and partners working to keep the Clinch River system healthy for mussels and other life.
+It’s also been a catalyst an initiative that’s bringing together everyone from conservation groups to coal interests, researchers to regulators.

 Brad Kreps and I wade toward a murmur of human voices punctuated with metallic clangs.
 Kreps, who directs the Conservancy’s Clinch Valley Program, is explaining how the Clinch-Powell Clean Rivers Initiative heightens the stakes of a major mussel survey underway here at Cleveland Island Preserve.